ethyca/fides/docs/fidesops/docs/guides/reporting.md

 - How to check the high-level status of your privacy requests
 - How to get more detailed execution logs of collections and fields that were potentially affected as part of your privacy request.
+- How to download all privacy requests as a CSV

 Take me directly to [API docs](/fidesops/api#operations-Privacy_Requests-get_request_status_api_v1_privacy_request_get).